-21 things you didn't know about cows
+22 things you didn't know about cows

 13. Researchers have found that if you name a cow and treat her as an individual, she will produce almost 500 more pints of milk a year.

-14. A German study found that cows tend to face either magnetic north or south when grazing or resting, regardless of the sun’s position or the wind’s direction.
-The study’s author says that magnetic compass orientation has been relatively under-studied in mammals; why cows use it remains a mystery.
+14. A study by University of Duisburg-Essen researchers in Germany found that cows tend to face either magnetic north or south when grazing or resting, regardless of the sun's position or the wind's direction.
+The study's author says that magnetic compass orientation has been relatively under-studied in mammals; why cows use it remains a mystery.

 15. Cattle have almost 300 degrees of vision, with blind spots only right in front of and behind them.